What Is the Official language of Mexico?

 A Brief History of the Spanish Language in Mexico

-The Spanish language has been present in Mexico since the 16th century when it began to be used as a language of government and administration.
+Spanish has been present in Mexico since the 16th century, when it began to be used as a language of government and administration.
 After the sixteenth century, it wasn’t until the 19th century that the Spanish language acquired official status in some United Mexican states during the colonial period.

-Further into the 18th century of Mexican independence, many different languages were spoken in the country, including Amerindian languages, Spanish, and foreign languages such as English and French.
+Further into the 18th century, when Mexico gained independence, many different languages were spoken in the country, including Amerindian languages, Spanish, and foreign languages such as English and French.

 During the post-revolutionary period in the nineteenth century, there was a strong movement to promote Mexican Spanish as the national language, and this was successful to some extent in the twenty-first century.

-However, in the 21st century, Mexico is still a multilingual country, with indigenous languages being spoken alongside Spanish.
+However, in the 21st century, Mexico is still multilingual, with indigenous languages spoken alongside Spanish.
 This is especially true in rural areas and among older generations.
-Other important linguistic groups contribute to the diversity of languages spoken in Mexico, including those from Europe, Africa, Asia, and America.
+Other important linguistic groups, including those from Europe, Africa, Asia, and America, contribute to the diversity of languages spoken in Mexico.

 Indigenous people account for about 30% of the population of Mexico.
-They have their dialects which have historically been discriminated against by European colonizers because they weren’t considered civilized.
+They have their dialects, which European colonizers have historically discriminated against because they weren’t considered civilized.

-There are also large numbers of speakers of African descent who speak varieties of Pidgin Spanish as well as Creole languages from their former home countries or colonies.
+Many speakers of African descent also speak varieties of Pidgin Spanish and Creole languages from their former home countries or colonies.

 Demographics in the Mexican States and their Official Languages

 According to Ethnologue, as of 2010, there were approximately 120 million Spanish speakers and 6 million native speakers of other languages in Mexico.
-The majority of these speak indigenous languages, with Spanish being dominant in Central Mexico.
+Most of these speak indigenous languages, with Spanish dominating Central Mexico.

 In the colonial period, the Spanish government mandated that all education be conducted in Spanish, which led to a decline in the use of indigenous languages.
-However, in recent years there has been a resurgence of interest in these languages, and they are now more commonly used in education and government.
+However, in recent years, there has been a resurgence of interest in these languages, which are now more commonly used in education and government.

-Considering Puerto Rico for instance is also home to a large number of Spanish speakers, but the legal status of Spanish there is less clear.
+Considering Puerto Rico, for instance is also home to many Spanish speakers, but the legal status of Spanish there is less clear.
 The Mexican government has recognized 62 indigenous languages as co-official, but not all regions have adopted them equally.

 For instance, while Nahua languages (such as Nahuatl) are official throughout most of the country, Mixtec has only been granted official status in Oaxaca.
-Nevertheless, any one state or municipality can adopt an indigenous language if it so chooses.
+Nevertheless, any state or municipality can adopt an indigenous language.

 The Political Impact of the Mexican Government on their Official Language

-In 2010, the Mexican government recognized 68 different native languages spoken throughout the country.
-In Mexico City – a multilingual country, Spanish is considered the de facto official language, as it is widely spoken by the majority of the population.
+In 2010, the Mexican government recognized 68 different native languages spoken nationwide.
+Spanish is considered the de facto official language in Mexico City- a multilingual country, as it is widely spoken by most of the population.

-However, in some regions of Mexico, indigenous languages are more commonly spoken than Spanish.
-However, Spanish is considered to be the national language and is used by the government for all official purposes.
+However, indigenous languages are more commonly spoken in some regions of Mexico than Spanish.
+However, Spanish is the national language the government uses for all official purposes.

 In addition to Spanish, several other languages are commonly spoken in Mexico, including English, French, German, and Italian.
 These languages are primarily studied in private schools or offered at select universities.

-Though they are not spoken by many people in the country, they do provide a great opportunity for foreigners to learn about Mexico’s rich culture and history.
+Though not spoken by many people in the country, they provide a great opportunity for foreigners to learn about Mexico’s rich culture and history.

 Some Simple Phrases in Mexican Spanish